jakobharder/anno1800-jakobs-mods/mods/addon-upgradable/README.md

 ### 2.3

 - 2.3.6: Allow rotation before placing a residence
+- 2.3.6: Change picking asset to level 1 worker, artisan instead of farmers
 - 2.3.5: New residence icons
 - 2.3.4: Included fix for Harborlife in case you forgot to update Harborlife
 - 2.3.3: Fixed automatic variation to work with new GU16 handling